There are many exercise opportunities for children and teenagers in Turku.

 Beyond 2030 Challenge – combine science and technology, save the planet and humanity

-Registration for the competition will open on August 11, 2021 and end on October 15, 2021.
+Registration for the competition will open on August 11, 2021 and end on October 25th 2021 at 23.59.
 All Finnish high school and vocational education students in teams of 1-4 persons can jointhe competition.

-To enter the competition, the teams will prepare a one-page description of their science project by October 15, 2021.
-The description will be submitted electronically via the link on this page.
-The link will be published during the summer of 2021.
+To enter the competition, the teams will prepare a one-page description of their science project by October 25, 2021.
+The description will be submitted electronically via the link below.

 Beyond 2030 Challenge is a science competition organised by the City of Turku and Bayer.
 The competition is supported by academics and industry.
 In the competition, upper secondary education students in groups of one to four people develop new ideas, innovations and applications that